 The Board of Directors is responsible for setting and monitoring the Company's risk appetite and tolerances.
 All risk tolerances are subject to at least an annual review and consideration by the respective boards of directors.
 The Board of Directors review actual risk levels versus tolerances, emerging risks and any risk learning events at least quarterly.
-In addition, on at least a monthly basis, management reviews the output from SHARP in order to assess modelled potential losses against risk tolerances and ensure that risk levels are managed in accordance with them.
+In addition, on a monthly basis, management assesses the modelled potential catastrophe losses against the risk tolerances and ensures that risk levels are managed in accordance with them.